LazyCoder4542/Trybrass/README.md

 # Trybrass
-This is a copy of a network that provides cryptocurrency infrastructures for africans.
+This is a copy of a network that provides banking services with the main purpose of aiding growing businesses.
 [Original Page](https://helicarrier.studio)

 ## Table of contents